Shopify/js-buy-sdk/tutorials/MIGRATION_GUIDE.md

-**NOTE:** This is currently outdated and reflects the alpha branch.
-Method names are currently in flux on the beta branch.
 # Migration Guide

 This document provides a set of guidelines for migrating from v0.7 of the JS Buy SDK to v1 of the JS Buy SDK